prometheus/compliance/alert_generator/specification.md

 `ResendDelay` acts as a minimum interval while the actual interval MUST be the first >0 multiple of the group interval that is more than or equal to `ResendDelay`.

-### Payload Format to Send Alerts to Alertmanager
+### Payload Format to Send from the Alert Generator

-The alerts MUST be sent in the following JSON format to the alertmanager
+The alerts can be sent out in any format as required by the software while it MUST be translatable to the following JSON format

 ```
 [